Editorial Feature

 Ionizing smoke detectors use radioisotopes, such as americium-241, which ionize smoke particles in the air.
 The functionality principle of the radioactive isotope americium-241 involves the emission of alpha particles, which ionize air particles in the sensing chamber so that they conduct electricity.

-During the emission of the alpha particles into the air, a chemical reaction occurs where air molecules in the collecting chamber are ionized and, as a result, carry an electrical charge.
+During the emission of alpha particles into the air, a chemical reaction occurs where air molecules in the collecting chamber are ionized and, as a result, carry an electrical charge.
 Smoke particles surrounding the ionizing smoke detector enter the collecting chamber and attach to the ions, making it more difficult for the ions to deliver an electrical charge.

 Alpha particles are used for the ionizing smoke detector as they have high ionizing potential.
 Although there are concerns that this type of smoke detector emits radiation, the alpha particles used have low penetrative potential and so will not pass through plastic material.